alexkassil/alexkassil.github.io/goals.md

 ### Lifting

 I have finally returned to the gym after a long haitus due to covid.
 My main lifts are down, but my motivation is high!
+This year I want consistency.

 Current Squat: 135 lbs